 One way to read the Bible in chronological order is to find a Bible reading chart that organizes it that way.
 Crossway has a good Chronological Bible Reading Plan that’s divided into 365 days.
 Click on the image below to download the PDF.

 Another good way to read the entire Bible this way is to get a chronological Bible like the One Year Chronological Bible NLT (Link to Amazon).
 It’s conveniently laid out into 365 daily readings in chronological order.

 NLT is a good translation for general reading.
 The convenience of having the Bible laid out in chronological order is great for developing a Bible reading habit.

-Some Bible apps have a Bible Reading Plan feature that includes a chronological feature.
+Some Bible apps have a Bible Reading Plan feature that include a chronological feature.
 If you like the convenience of reading the Bible on your phone, this might be a good option.
 Some people prefer to read a paper copy without distractions.
 You have both options available.

 Keep in mind that there are some differences in interpretation of the order of events.
 Not every list and chart will agree, but the differences are mostly minor.
 Don’t let these minor differences bother you.
 The major pieces will be just about the same.